Cazoo-uk/npm-oss-template/CONTRIBUTING.md

+## Tests

+This project uses TS-Jest for testing.
+Tests are written in jest, and can be run with `npm test`.

 ## Linting
 This project uses [Cazoo's ESLint config](https://github.com/Cazoo-uk/cazoo-eslint) for linting.
 Builds will fail if there are unresolved issues.
-Use `npm run lint` to autofix.
+Use `npm run fix` to autofix.

 ## Releasing a new version